ARTWORK AND ARTISTS OF C3

 Artist: J. Nicole Hatfield, Comanche

-J. NiCole is of the Comanche and Kiowa tribes.
-A self-taught contemporary painter, from Apache, OK, currently residing in Enid, OK.
-She loved drawing at an early age, which lead to painting at the age of 15.
-“Painting is medicine, its very healing to me.”
-Hatfield draws her inspiration from old historical photographs of tribal people.
-She frequently incorporates tribal language into her paintings in hopes of keeping the native languages alive.
-Hatfield attended the Institute of American Indian Arts in Santa Fe, New Mexico, for one semester.
-Where she transcended her art into a range of different mediums.
-Her preferred medium is acrylic which translates bold colors to canvas.
-Her artwork has been featured across the country, which also includes murals.
-Of which is located in Anadarko OK on the Lacey Pioneer Building, and also downtown OKC on E. Sheridan St. underpass titled “See The Woman.”
-In the summer of 2019 She created several murals one being located on the wall of the Thunderbird Casino outside of Norman, OK, The Museum of Native American History Bentonville, AR, and a temporary mural for the Oklahoma Contemporary summer project.
-She continues to participate in several Native American art markets throughout the year.
-Hatfield also travels the U.S. and locally creating live works of art for special events or fundraisers for organizations such as the Native American Student Program of the University of California in Riverside, CA, along with many other organizations throughout Indian Country.
+J. NiCole is a self-taught contemporary painter of Comanche and Kiowa descent.
+Originally from Apache, Oklahoma, she currently resides in Enid, Oklahoma.
+She developed a love for drawing at an early age, which eventually led to painting at the age of 15.
+“Painting is medicine; it's very healing to me,” she says.
+Hatfield draws inspiration from historical photographs of tribal people and frequently incorporates tribal languages into her paintings in hopes of helping to preserve them.
+She attended the Institute of American Indian Arts in Santa Fe, New Mexico, for one semester, where she expanded her work into various mediums.
+Her preferred medium is acrylic, which allows her to translate bold colors onto canvas.
+Her artwork has been featured across the country and includes public murals, such as one on the Lacey Pioneer Building in Anadarko, Oklahoma, and another titled “See The Woman” on the East Sheridan Street underpass in downtown Oklahoma City.
+In the summer of 2019, Hatfield created several murals, including one on the wall of Thunderbird Casino outside Norman, Oklahoma; another at the Museum of Native American History in Bentonville, Arkansas; and a temporary mural for the Oklahoma Contemporary summer project.
+She continues to participate in numerous Native American art markets throughout the year.
+Hatfield also travels both locally and nationally to create live works of art for special events and fundraisers.
+Her work has supported organizations such as the Native American Student Program at the University of California, Riverside, as well as many others throughout Indian Country.

 Artist Instagram: @nahmiapiahart